steqeq/0000/README.md

  2. Add the ROCm apt repository.

-     For Debian-based systems like Ubuntu, configure the Debian ROCm repository as follows:
+     For Debian-based systems like Ubuntu, configure the Debian ROCm repository and update the repository list:

         wget -qO - http://repo.radeon.com/rocm/apt/debian/rocm.gpg.key | sudo apt-key add -

         echo 'deb [arch=amd64] http://repo.radeon.com/rocm/apt/debian/ xenial main' | sudo tee /etc/apt/sources.list.d/rocm.list

+        sudo apt-get update

   The gpg key may change; ensure it is updated when installing a new release.
 If the key signature verification fails while updating,     re-add the key from the ROCm apt repository.

   The current rocm.gpg.key is not available in a standard key ring distribution, but has the following sha1sum hash: